Water supply and sanitation in Kenya: Civil society

 Kenya has an active civil society including a number of local NGOs active in water supply and sanitation.
-Many of them are members of the Kenya Water and Sanitation Civil Society Network (Kewasnet) founded in 2007.
+Many of them are members of the Kenya Water and Sanitation Network (Kewasnet) founded in 2007.
 Among other activities, Kewasnet monitors service delivery, especially for the poor, and policy implementation on water sector reforms.
 It also "provides information to Kenyans to enable them to be engaged and involved in the management and decision-making mechanisms of the Water and Sanitation Sector".
 It also "promotes a culture of consumer responsibility that pays for supplied services from utility companies, safeguards water services infrastructure and equipment against vandalism by criminals."

 One of the larger Kenyan NGOs active in water and sanitation is Maji Na Ufanisi (Water and Development).
 It is involved in community development and infrastructure construction in urban slums and in small towns, advocates for improved sector governance and carries out research.
 It was created in 1998 to take over the Kenya operations of WaterAid UK when the latter decided to close down its operations in Kenya.